Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/03-Multiple_DDRMC/README.md

     ![export_hardware2](./Screenshots/export_hardware2.png)

-    This generates the .XSA file to be used later with Vitis to create an application project
+    This generates the .XSA file to be used later with Vitis to create an application project.

 ### **Vitis:**
   - Open Vitis and create an application project: